 Less rainfall due to deforestation

-Deforestation on a huge scale in the ABC islands started with the export of brasilwood by the Dutch (from the 16th century) to Europe (for its red textile dye).
+Deforestation on a huge scale in the ABC islands started with the export of brasilwood first by the Spaning and subsequently by the Dutch (from the 17th century) to Europe (for its red textile dye).
 Introduction of cattle to roam freely prevented the green cover from recovering.
 Also mangrove forests along the coast were cleared.
-The last wave of large scale land clearing took place in the 20th century to make way for sisal and aloevera cultivation.
+The last wave of large scale land clearing took place in the 20th century to make way for sisal and aloe vera cultivation.
 The loss of green cover led to soil erosion and a different hydrological cycle and decreased rainfall.
 The erratic dry and wet spells are expected to become more frequent and extreme in the region due to climate change.

 Typologies of drinkwater supply heritage

 The Rijksdienst voor Cultureel Erfgoed (RCE) made an inventory of its shared heritage in the Dutch Caribbean in 1995.
 From this inventory it seems most relics of rainwater cisterns can be found on Sint Eustatius.
-The cisterns to store rainwater were built on plantation complexes, near the port, military forts along the coast, churches and public and governmental buildings.
+The cisterns to store rainwater were built on plantation complexes, near the ports, military forts along the coast, churches and public and governmental buildings.
 Interestingly, the cisternes are not always built below the main building, as we are accustomed to in the Netherlands, but slightly elevated above ground level.
 They have more in common with Mediterranean cisterns than with the Dutch waterkelders.
 As the islands were first colonised by Spain this could be an explanation, but more research needs to be done on that part.
-Thanks to the rainwater cisterns Sint Eustatius could become an important trading port in de region.
+Fresh water was a valuable commodity on the islands.
+So called ‘water plantages’ on Curaçao harvested rainwater and putwater.
+Selling water to urban residents, business, governing and military bodies and cargo ships.

 To summarise the findings of my first exploration of drinking water en rainwater harvesting related heritage on the small island states of the Dutch Caribbean:

-- Larger cisterns like waterbakken and waterkelders can be mainly found on Sint Eustatius and to a lesser extend Sint Maarten
+- Larger cisterns like waterbakken and waterkelders can be mainly found on Sint Eustatius and to a lesser extend Sint Maarten.
+These cisterns are dedicated to store rainwater from roofs of plantation mansions and buildings.
+Because cisterns were expensive and required room they can be mainly found at plantations, around government and military complexes.

 - Smaller regenbakken and regenputten were important for domestic use and can be found through out the Dutch Caribbean, also on the semi-arid islands.
 On Saba rainwater harvesting in so called ‘tanki’s’ is still important for domestic use.